Mission Bay – Bahia Point

 Notes: No need to stop at the guard shack for entry.

-Launch: This beach is now closed
+Launch: beach

 To paddle the south bay, launch at the Chula Vista boat ramp, info is found above in this list.